 - A valid U.S. passport

-- Any valid photo ID issued by the state or federal government, including a free ID card issued by the Georgia Department of Driver Services or your county registrar’s office
+- Any valid photo ID card issued by the state or federal government, including a free ID card issued by the Georgia Department of Driver Services or your county registrar’s office

-- A valid U.S military photo ID
+- A valid U.S military photo ID card

-- A valid tribal photo ID
+- A valid tribal photo ID card

-- A valid employee photo ID from any department, branch, entity or agency of the U.S. government, Georgia or any county, municipality, authority, board or other Georgia state entity
+- A valid employee photo ID card from any department, branch, entity or agency of the U.S. government, Georgia or any county, municipality, authority, board or other Georgia state entity

 If you don’t have an acceptable form of photo identification, you can get a free voter ID card from the Department of Driver Services or any county registrar’s office.